-- Refer to the Parts Manual, Maintenance Manual or "Service Bulletins" for recommended belt sizes and tension settings; - Periodically inspect belt and pulleys for wear or damage; - Do not treat belts with any compounds.
+- Refer to the Parts Manual, Maintenance "Service Manual or Bulletins" recommended belt sizes and tension settings; - Periodically inspect belt and pulleys for wear or damage; - Do not treat belts with any compounds.
 Keep belts dry.

-BACK UP CAMERA
+BACK-UP CAMERA

-The optional back up camera is located on the rear cap.
-To clean the camera's protective glass, spray with soapy water.
+The optional back-up camera is located on the rear cap.
+To clean the camera's protective glass. spray with soapy water.
 Wipe with a clean damp rag or wiper blade.

-Warning: To avoid injury, do not clean camera with transmission in reverse (R).
+To avoid injury, do not clean camera with transmission in reverse (R).
 Shut off engine and apply parking brake before cleaning.

-Caution: To prevent scratches to the camera protective glass, do not wipe with dry rag.
+To prevent scratches to the camera protective glass, do not wipe with dry rag.
 Use a clean damp rag.